rach7777/monax-may/about/jobs.md

 * Bangalore/Mumbai
 * Nairobi/Dar es Salaam

 Other regions will be considered (Amsterdam, Paris, Berlin, Zurich).
-As we know a lot of the chaps in those cities already they are welcome to pop us a line if they'd like to get more involved with the company's work.
+As we know a lot of the chaps in those cities already they are welcome to drop us a line if they'd like to get more involved with the company's work.